 - Learn how to create an App Search Engine for your index, to quickly spin up a search engine for your data.

-- Learn about Ingest pipelines in Enterprise Search.
+- Learn about ingest pipelines for Search indices

 - Refer to the official MongoDB Atlas documentation for MongoDB-specific questions.